Comanche–Mexico Wars: Impact on Mexico

+In 1841, a Mexican soldier, veteran of wars with the Comanche, stated to Fanny Calderón de la Barca "his firm conviction we should see [the Comanche] on the streets of Mexico [City] one of these days."
 The Legislature of Chihuahua described the situation it faced in 1846.
 "We travel the roads…at their [i.e., the Comanches and Apaches] whim; we cultivate the land where they wish and in the amount they wish; we use sparingly things they have left to us until the moment that it strikes their appetite to take them for themselves."
-The Comanche raids deep into Mexico created fear that the Comanche soon might even be seen "on the streets of Mexico City."
 In 1847, 200 Comanches were bold enough to parade through the city of Durango and depart unchallenged.

 Also, in 1847, traveler Josiah Gregg said that "the whole country from New Mexico to the borders of Durango is almost entirely depopulated.
 The haciendas and ranchos have been mostly abandoned, and the people chiefly confined to the towns and cities."
 When American troops invaded northern Mexico in 1846 and 1847 they found a devastated landscape and a demoralized people.
 There was little resistance to the Anglo-Americans.
 Some Mexicans in the north perhaps hoped that the U.S. would be more successful in fighting the "barbarians" than Mexican forces had been.
 The U.S. victory in the Mexican–American War (1846–48) resulted in Mexico ceding vast territory to the U.S. and presented the Comanche with new challenges.